Practical and accurate density functionals for transition-metal heterogeneous catalysis: Results

 Beyond quantitative improvements, our proposed NSC-DFAs also give qualitative improvements over standard self-consistent DFAs.
 As mentioned in the Introduction, predicting the correct CO adsorption site, particularly on Pt(111), has represented the canonical puzzle that has challenged GGAs, meta-GGAs and hybrid DFAs~\cite{stroppaShortcomingsSemilocalHybrid2008}.
 Similarly, the adsorption of graphene on Ni(111) has also been contentious~\cite{janthonTheoreticalAssessmentGraphenemetal2013,christianAdsorptionGrapheneNickel2017a}, due to a delicate competition between physisorption far from the surface and chemisorption close to the surface.

-We compare a set of DFAs to our NSC-DFAs for CO adsorption across three transition metals [Pt(111), Rh(111) and Cu(111)] in Figure~\ref{fig:co_gr_ads}a, where the relative energy between the (on-)top and hollow (FCC) sites is plotted.
+We compare a set of DFAs to our NSC-DFAs for CO adsorption across three transition metals [Pt(111), Rh(111) and Cu(111)] in Figure~\ref{fig:co_gr_ads}a, where the relative energy between the (on-)top and hollow (FCC) sites is plotted (with a negative value favoring the top site).
 Experimental measurements show that CO adsorbs on the top site for all three systems~\cite{haydenInfraredSpectroscopicStudy1985,ogletreeLEEDIntensityAnalysis1986,beutlerAdsorptionSitesCO1997}, but for both Cu(111) and Pt(111), the semilocal DFAs [r$^2$SCAN-rVV10, PBE and BEEF-vdW] predict the hollow site to be most stable.
-For Cu(111), the correct ordering is recovered with hBEEF-vdW@BEEF-vdW, which predicts a relative energy of ${-}\SI{8.1}{\kjmol}$, favoring the top site, whereas BEEF-vdW predicts ${+}\SI{2.7}{\kjmol}$.
+For Cu(111), the correct ordering is recovered with hBEEF-vdW@BEEF-vdW, which predicts a relative energy of ${-}\SI{8.1}{\kjmol}$, favoring the top site, whereas BEEF-vdW predicts ${+}\SI{2.7}{\kjmol}$, favoring the hollow site.
 For Pt(111), hBEEF-vdW@BEEF-vdW also favors the top site, but only by ${-}\SI{0.6}{\kjmol}$.
-The top site is further favored when increasing the percentage of exact exchange (currently 17.5\%) to higher levels (Supplementary Section~\ref{si-sec:exx_effect}).
+The top site is further favored when increasing the percentage of exact exchange from its current value of 17.5\% to higher levels (Supplementary Section~\ref{si-sec:exx_effect}).
 The correct behavior is also observed from dhBEEF-vdW@BEEF-vdW, in part due to its higher fraction of exact exchange (the standard 25\%).
 All DFAs (including NSC-DFAs) are found to predict CO adsorption on Rh(111) correctly.
-The RPA consistently favors the top site quite strongly (by 15 to \SI{48}{\kjmol}) for all three transition-metal surfaces.
+The RPA consistently favors the top site (by 15--\SI{48}{\kjmol}) for all three transition-metal surfaces.

 We compare the same set of DFAs for the adsorption of graphene on the Ni(111) surface in Figure~\ref{fig:co_gr_ads}b.
-Experiments indicate that it forms a chemisorbed state with an adsorption energy per C atom of $-9.2\pm\SI{2.0}{\kjmol}$ and distance of $2.11\pm0.11\,$pm~\cite{janthonTheoreticalAssessmentGraphenemetal2013}, highlighted in the gray box.
+Experiments indicate that it forms a chemisorbed state with an adsorption energy per C atom of $-9.2\pm\SI{2.0}{\kjmol}$ and distance of $2.11\pm0.11\,$pm~\cite{janthonTheoreticalAssessmentGraphenemetal2013} above the surface, highlighted in the gray box.
 PBE and BEEF-vdW fail to reproduce this result, predicting weak chemisorption stability and favoring the physisorbed configuration.
+We also find that this challenge is observed in many other commonly employed DFAs (Supplementary Section~\ref{si-sec:graphene_dft}).
 In contrast, hBEEF-vdW@BEEF-vdW and dhBEEF-vdW@BEEF-vdW (and the RPA) predict the chemisorbed state to be the most stable, with an adsorption energy and chemisorption distance that lie within the errors bars of the experimental values.